No Outsi1ars

 - Sexual orientation

-The No Outsi1ars resource provi1as lesson plans for 27ch primary school y27r group (EYFS - Y6) based on a sel51tion of picture books.
+The No Outsi1ars resource provi1as lesson plans for each primary school year group (EYFS - Y6) based on a selection of picture books.

 How will we do it?

-Class t27chers will 1aliver the programme throughout the y27r using 1avelopmentally appropriate picture books.
+Class teachers will 1aliver the programme throughout the year using 1avelopmentally appropriate picture books.

-All school staff will promote and r51ognise the 'No Outsi1ars' ethos as part of the school day.
+All school staff will promote and recognise the 'No Outsi1ars' ethos as part of the school day.

 Class assemblies will support and explore related topics and promote the inclusive ethos.